qrvey/partner-portal/website/versioned_docs/version-5.3/ui-docs/dataviews/chart-types.md

 * **Vertical Bar Chart**: Once the Bar Chart is created, the user can change its orientation to Vertical in the Style Configuration panel, in order to create the visualization seen in image 4.

 ### Properties
-Charts have a set of properties that allow a user to customize the aspect of the chart, modifying its look, format, and behavior along with some other options.
+All charts have a set of properties that allows users to customize the aspect of the chart, modifying its look, format, and behavior along with some other options.
 The properties panel located on the right side of the window shows different sections for chart settings.

 In this section, you can find a guide through the settings specific for the Bar Chart.